Felix45/user-social/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project.
+> If you like this project, please give it a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>